Khao Thom Pad

 1 ½ teaspoon salt

-1 cup cooked black beans (optional)
+1 cup cooked black beans or taro or durian (optional)

 4 large bananas – peeled and sliced